dazzledave/AI-paraphraser/README.md

 ## Available Scripts

-In the project directory, you can run:
+Depending on what dependencies you install in the project directory, you can run:

 ```bash
 # Start development server